observablehq/plot/README.md

 * *options*.**swatchHeight** - the swatches’ height
 * *options*.**marginLeft** - the legend’s left margin

-The continuous color legends can be configured with the following options:
+Continuous color legends are rendered as a ramp, and can be configured with the following options:
 * *options*.**label** - the scale’s label
 * *options*.**tickSize** - the tick size
 * *options*.**width** - the legend’s width